SAGAR-KUMAR439/FAQ_Chatbot/README.md

 ## Internship

-This project was developed as part of the CodeAlpha Artificial Intelligence Internship.
+This project was developed as part of the Artificial Intelligence Internship.

-**Task:** FAQ Chatbot — Task 2
+**Task:** FAQ Chatbot â€” Task 2

 ## Author

-Developed by Sagar as part of the CodeAlpha AI Internship.
+Developed by SAGAR.